michaelborchert/rdk/README.rst

 License
 =======

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details

 Acknowledgments
 ===============